 The Chairman regularly reviews the Board's composition to ensure that an adequate mix of skills and experiences is available to successfully manage the Company's current and future challenges.
 Based on general market views as well as certain international corporate governance standards, four out of seven Board members may be considered non-independent.
 Based on its composition by skills, background and experiences as outlined in the table in section 3.1. above, the Board of Directors is in a position to ensure the successful execution of the Company's strategy through independent decision-making processes and a functioning system of checks and balances.
-This has led to a successful development of Medartis, including the successful execution of its IPO in 2018.
 The Board of Directors will continue to develop and amend its composition under the leadership of its Chairman along with the further development of Medartis over time.